Teaching Your Cat to Respond to Their Name

 Understanding Feline Hearing and Attention

 Ever noticed how your cat’s ears perk up when they hear the crinkling of a treat bag?
-This is your clue to their remarkable sense of hearing, which can be your best friend when teaching them to respond to their name.
+That’s your clue to their remarkable sense of hearing, which can be your best friend when teaching them to respond to their name.
 Cats have the ability to discern even the slightest of sounds, tuning in to frequencies and tones we humans can hardly detect.
 That is why they may seem to ignore you at times; they’re not being snobby – they’re simply more interested in a more captivating sound far beyond our perception.

 When it comes to grabbing their attention, the pitch and tone of your voice can make all the difference.
 Cats tend to prefer higher-pitched, softer sounds, as these resemble the vocalizations of their own species (think about the urgent tone of a meow when they’re hungry).
 So next time you call your kitty, keep your voice light and inviting.
 Your cat’s acute sense of hearing will tune in, and you become more interesting than that pesky fly buzzing on the other side of the room.